We may know about the different stages of mind.

 for guidance to others who wish to go along the way.

-Brahmawidwarisht represents that last stage in which it is flooded with consciousness of
+Brahmawidwarisht represents that last stage in which it is flooded

 the adored God.